Ad Blocker Detected

-Similarly, DNA sequence from different species can provide a starting point to produce heterologous gene probe.
+Similarly, DNA sequences from different species can provide a starting point to produce a heterologous gene probe.
 Sometimes probes already produced and possibly armed with a DNA sequence (from a DNA database) can be used to chemically synthesize a single-stranded oligonucleotide probe.
-However, this process is accomplished using computer controlled gene sequencers, which link dNTPS together based on the desired sequence.
+However, this process is accomplished using computer-controlled gene sequencers, which link dNTPs together based on the desired sequence.
 But it is essential to carry out certain checks before probe production to confirm that, the probe is unique with no self-annealing complementary.

 Therefore, we can predict the DNA sequence that can code that particular protein and then we can synthesize the appropriate oligonucleotide code.
 A single amino acid can be encoded by more than one codon, therefore, there will be a possibility that more than one possible oligonucleotide sequence that can encode for the given polypeptide chain.

 The larger the polypeptide is, the greater the number of possible oligonucleotides is, that must be synthesized.
 However, protein should be chosen in such a say that, it contains as many as tryptophan and methionine residues as possible.
 Since these amino acids have a unique codon and, therefore, there will be fewer possible base sequences coding for that part of the protein.
 Thus obtained synthetic oligonucleotide can, therefore, be used as a probe in many molecular biological procedures.

 Gene probe can be visualized or labeled by some means, to detect the presence of gene probe from other gene pools.
 This procedure uses a complementary sequence, that only binds with a particular gene probe and thus identified.
 There are two ways of labeling gene probes.
 One traditional way, in which radioactive labeling is done.
 The other way of labeling is non-traditional, in which some type of enzyme is linked.